drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Validation of the Concept by X-Ray Crystallography
 *[nce]: New Chemical Entity: a compound not previously described.

-The design concept was validated by X-ray crystallographic analyses of complexes with PARP-1.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/validation-concept-by-x-ray-crystallography-ab533c82'><i class='fa fa-play' aria-hidden='true'></i></button>The design concept was validated by X-ray crystallographic analyses of complexes with PARP-1.
 Here are visualized compound 22 and NU-1098 (the methoxy-analog of 4) bound to the catalytic site of the protein.
 In particular it shows the bound geometry of the amino-benzamide pharmacophore and also explains the importance of the carboxamide hydrogen that is liganded to Gly-863.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.